Top 25 Most Common Scrap Metals

 Lead

-This is used in many different items from piping to wheel weights.
+This is used in many different items, from piping to wheel weights.
 You can find this scrap in older household items such as old subflooring and pipes.
-Also found in construction yards and even at gun ranges across the nation.
+It is also found in construction yards and even at gun ranges nationwide.

 Learn More